braham2019/waterlevel/README.md

 - A02YYUW waterproof distance meter (https://wiki.dfrobot.com/_A02YYUW_Waterproof_Ultrasonic_Sensor_SKU_SEN0311p)
 - Grove 16x2 LCD white on blue (https://wiki.seeedstudio.com/Grove-16x2_LCD_Series/)
 - Plastic box to mount LCD and ESP

+Software components (Arduino libraries) used:
+- Wifi: for network connectivity
+- rgb_lcd: for the Grove Seeed LCD screen
+- Softwareserial: to represent the software serial port for the ultrasonic distance sensor
+- ArduinoJSON: to buid the web page
+- Webserver & ElegantOTA: for Over The Air updates of the code

+The JSON webserver is running on port 80, the OTA server on port 81.